So you’ve read about how lucrative ecommerce can be and you’re keen to give it a go. You know you’ve got to sell. But where and how do you begin?

 That involves understanding everything – including how many people use eBay, its biggest markets, and their best-selling product categories.

-If you’re serious about launching an ecommerce business on eBay, then you definitely need to take notice of these eBay statistics.
+If you’re serious about launching an ecommerce business on eBay, then you definitely need to take notice of this eBay dropshipping guide.

 - 1. Number of eBay Users